Researchers around the world are looking at better ways to treat

 - taking hormone therapy with biological therapy

-Doctors are looking at new hormone therapy drugs for early breast cancer including:
+Doctors are looking at new hormone therapy drugs for early breast cancer such as enzalutamide.

-Biological therapies are drugs that change the way that cells work.
-They can boost the body’s own immune system to fight off or kill cancer cells.
-Or they can block signals that tell cells to grow.
-The most commonly used biological therapy for early breast cancer is Herceptin (trastuzumab).
+Targeted drugs change the way that cells work.
+For example, they can block signals that tell cells to grow.
+Immunotherapies can boost the body’s own immune system to fight off or kill cancer cells.

-In early breast cancer, researchers are looking at biological therapies:
+In early breast cancer, researchers are looking at targeted drugs:

 - before surgery or chemotherapy, to see what effect they have on breast cancer